+23 Fisheries New Zealand (2021a).

 24 Fisheries plans are approved under s11A of the Fisheries Act.
+See Fisheries New Zealand (2019a) and (2019b).

+Fisheries research planning identifies the research that is necessary to inform the Minister's decisions on TACs and other sustainability measures - for example, fisheries characterisations, biological studies, stock assessments, or resource abundance surveys.

-The national fisheries plans for deepwater and highly migratory species are currently under review. carried out in the following year, including research requirements.
-Deepwater fisheries research is informed by a mediumterm research plan developed by FNZ and the industry following a series of meetings of science advisory groups.25 For inshore research, FNZ uses a scoring system to rank proposed research projects in order of priority within each research area.
-Rock lobster fisheries research is discussed annually at the National Rock Lobster Management Group (a multistakeholder advisory group).
-FNZ also consults annually with inshore stakeholder groups to determine research requirements for inshore finfish, eel and shellfish projects.26 Research for highly migratory species is undertaken in support of international obligations.
-Research planning culminates in the production of an annual Fisheries Services Plan that includes all the new projects to be contracted in the next year.
+Research planning processes differ across different types of fisheries.
+In general, responsibility for research planning is shared between FNZ's fisheries managers and scientists, based on the requirements of national fisheries plans and associated annual operational plans.
+The annual operational plans specify the management actions and services to be carried out in the following year, including research requirements.
+Deepwater fisheries research is informed by a medium-term research plan developed by FNZ and the industry following a series of meetings of science advisory groups.25 For inshore research, FNZ uses a scoring system to rank proposed research projects in order of priority within each research area.
+Rock lobster fisheries research is discussed annually at the National Rock Lobster Management Group (a multi-stakeholder advisory group).
+FNZ also consults annually with inshore stakeholder groups to determine research requirements for inshore finfish, eel and shellfish projects.26

+Research for highly migratory species is undertaken in support of international obligations.

+Research planning culminates in the production of an annual Fisheries Research Plan that includes all the new projects to be contracted in the next year.
 The majority of fisheries research is purchased by FNZ from external approved research providers using a competitive tender or panel process.
 Some projects are contracted for multiple years to reduce administration costs.
 Research may also be purchased directly by third parties, including the seafood industry.
 All research is subject to quality assurance standards discussed below.

 The costs of FNZ's fisheries research programme are recovered in part from the seafood industry using fisheries cost recovery levies.
-Rules for determining the proportion of different categories of research funded by the government and the industry are set out in regulations made under the Fisheries Act.27 The industry's contribution to the cost of fisheries research varies from year to year but is typically between \$13 and \$16 million annually.
-Quality assurance for fisheries research All fisheries research that contributes to fisheries management decisions, irrespective of who purchases or provides it, must comply with the Research and Science Information Standard for New Zealand Fisheries.28 The Research Standard is a policy statement of best practice for quality assurance of fisheries research and science.
+Rules for determining the proportion of different categories of research funded by the government and the industry are set out in regulations made under the Fisheries Act.27 The industry's contribution to the cost of government fisheries research varies from year to year but is typically between \$11 and \$16 million annually.28 In addition, quota owners invest directly in fisheries research commissioned by the fishing industry

+Quality assurance for fisheries research

+All fisheries research that contributes to fisheries management decisions, irrespective of who purchases or provides it, must comply with the Research and Science Information Standard for New Zealand Fisheries.29

+The Research Standard is a policy statement of best practice for quality assurance of fisheries research and science.
 Under the standard, all fisheries research must demonstrate attributes such as relevance, integrity, objectivity and reliability.
 Peer review is the primary, internationally-accepted mechanism for evaluating the quality of research and science information, and this focus on peer review is reflected in the Standard.
 Other aspects of the Standard cover responsibilities of different participants, ranking of different types of science information quality, storage of data and research reports, and documentation and communication of science results.
 FNZ is responsible for ensuring that all research purchasers and providers comply with the Standard.

 For research that informs stock sustainability decisions, peer review is undertaken primarily by Science Working Groups (in particular, by Fisheries Assessment Working Groups).
-Standing working groups are the norm for peer reviewing this type of research because, over time, the groups build up considerable expertise and have a long history of addressing similar questions using established and tested technical protocols or agreed methods.29 Eight Science Working Groups cover different clusters of species, and a further four groups cover other relevant issues such as stock assessment methods and fisheries data.30 The science working groups have an inclusive membership made up of: - a FNZ fisheries science chair; - research providers; - other scientists to act in a peer review capacity; - representatives of relevant FNZ fisheries management teams; and - any interested party, including representatives of the industry, other fisheries users and environmental groups, 25 Ministry for Primary Industries (2017).
+Standing working groups are the norm for peer reviewing this type of research because, over time, the groups build up considerable expertise and have a long history of addressing similar questions using established and tested technical protocols or agreed methods.30

+25 Fisheries New Zealand (2021b).